strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 =======
 = 1.8.9.3 =
+* BUG: Fixed bug introduced in 1.8.9.2 where member start and end dates weren't being set correctly.
+Includes an update script to fix past users affected by this.
 * BUG: Fixed warnings on new order page in the dashboard.
 * BUG/ENHANCEMENT: Fixed the pmpro_checkout_default_submit_button() methods of the PayPal Express to no longer check if the current gateway is a paypal one.
 The method is only called when the gateway is loaded anyway or when another addon (e.g. the pmpro-pay-by-check addon) adds the hook.
 * BUG/ENHANCEMENT: Moved check instructions code into the check gateway class so it can be overriden by addons (e.g. an update to the pmpro-pay-by-check addon).